-Canalside Press is based in Hackney, East London, in the offices of Lynch Architects.
-We primarily exist to publish the Journal of Civic Architecture (JoCA) twice a year, and also publish books relating to the broader cultural situation of architecture, poetry and the visual arts.
+Canalside Press is based in Hackney, East London.
+We primarily exist to publish the Journal of Civic Architecture (JoCA) and also publish books relating to the broader cultural situation of architecture, poetry and the visual arts.
 As well as scholarly essays by architects and historian, the JoCA also features art works, landscapes, and work by contemporary poets.

 The Modern Architecture in Reflection, and Reflection in Action series, express our profound belief in the power of practical action in concert with thinking in a contemplative, reflective manner.
 Our aim with all of the books in the Modern Architecture in Reflection series is to create primary historical sources for potential further study.
 Reflection in Action is a different type of thing - arguably something missing in mainstream architectural production today - more akin to Corb’s Poem of the Right Angle and Michelangelo’s sonnets, the sound of the unconscious thinking.

 All of our publications are collaborations with the designer Emma Kalkhoven http://www.emmakalkhoven.com/

 The JoCA and some of our books are available to purchase from our website, Magma, magCulture, Rare Mags, Margaret Howell, Charlotte Street News, The Architectural Association Bookshop in London; and at CCA in Montreal, William Stout in Los Angeles, Copyright Books in Ghent, and at Choisi Bookshop in Lugano, amongst others.

 Canalside Press is edited and published by the architects Patrick Lynch and Claudia Lynch.
 For more details see www.lyncharchitects.com